debridge-finance/debridge-contracts-v1/examples/README.md

 In order to run scripts please configure your local environment first:

-1. ```yarn install``` <br />
+1. `yarn install && yarn hardhat compile && yarn typechain --target web3-v1 --out-dir typechain-types-web3 "{artifacts/{contracts,@openzeppelin}/**/*[!dbg].json,./node_modules/@uniswap/v2-periphery/build/[!Combined]*.json}"`
-2. Configure .env file — copy values from .env.testnet or .env.mainnet for the testnet and mainnet environments respectively.
+3. Configure .env file — copy values from .env.testnet or .env.mainnet for the testnet and mainnet environments respectively.
 You may copy them to .env either in top-level or inside this dir

 ### Sending of the Base Asset